 How to Enable or Disable Push To Install (Remote Installation of Apps) feature on Windows 10 via Windows Registry?

-Gentle Reminder: Unknowingly editing the Windows Registry may damage Windows Installation; hence we recommend taking a full backup of Registry and creating a system restore point before editing it.
+Gentle Reminder: Unknowingly editing the Windows Registry may damage the Windows Installation; hence, we recommend taking a full backup of the Registry and creating a system restore point before editing it.

 In any case, if Group Policy Editor is not working on your PC, or you prefer to modify Windows Registry, perform the following steps to enable or disable Push To Install (Remote Installation of Apps):-